Patrick Pentland

+Musical career

-It was during high school that Pentland became serious about playing music, guitar in particular.
-His father had played in rock bands—or show bands, as they were known—in Northern Ireland throughout the 1960s and early 1970s.
+In high school, Pentland became serious about playing music, guitar in particular.
+His father had played in show bands in Northern Ireland throughout the 1960s and early 1970s.
 This influenced Pentland to follow in his father's footsteps.
 He had learned recorder in grade school, and played saxophone in his junior high school band, but he eventually settled on guitar as his main instrument.

 Pentland's first group was a hard rock band, Prosecutor, which came together in the fall of 1984.
 They covered Iron Maiden and Judas Priest, plus a few originals influenced by those bands.
 The intended band name was actually Persecutor.
 Prosecutor played two shows, both in the spring of 1985—one in the local recreation centre that they rehearsed in, and the second on the lawn outside a local music store.
 By this time, however, Pentland had moved away from the hard rock sound of the band, becoming more interested in harder metal, having discovered bands like Motorhead, Venom, and the first two Metallica records.

 Through this music, he became exposed to punk rock, especially American hardcore.
 Several trips back to Northern Ireland had also exposed him to The Sex Pistols and post-punk bands like The Cure, early Cult, and The Jesus and Mary Chain.
 By 1986, Pentland had formed a hardcore band with Cliff Gibb (later of Weasel Faced Judge, Thrush Hermit, Cool Blue Halo, Doug Mason), John Johnson (later of The Donner Party Reunion), and Scott Hiltz, called The Ripping Convulsions.
 The name was shortened to the Convulsions by their first gigs—several house parties in the suburbs of Halifax.
 The group recorded two tapes featuring songs written primarily by Pentland and Johnson, and performed a handful of shows in the Halifax punk scene, before disbanding in the summer of 1987.
 Pentland, Gibb, and Johnson formed a noisecore outfit in the fall of 1987, recording one song under the name Toxic Waste.